WHO CAN APPLY?

 If you are lucky and the visa process is fast, then you should still take account of how long processing of your study application takes and how much time upfront you need to prepare your move.
 Uni-assist needs time to check if your application is complete, they may ask you for missing documents, to then check these etc., then it takes time until we receive applications and can evaluate them.
 You need to estimate at least a full month from the time of putting in your application until you hear from us.

-Your acceptance to the program is valid for a full year.
+Your acceptance to the program is usually valid for a full year.
 This means that if your visa is delayed, or you need more time to organize your move, you can still start in the following semester.
 Or you can apply well in advance, taking this into account.

 Visa applications are sovereign matters and we are not in the position to interfere.
 Questions about visa should be directed at the German embassy that is responsible for your visum process.